 We still need to continue seeing growth in his abilities as a rhythm passer.
 Ehlinger’s competitive nature and propensity to hold onto the ball until he sees openings make things more difficult for him.
 He needs to continue fine-tuning his consistency from a ball placement perspective.
 His rigidity actually makes his abilities as a mobile passer on the move, particularly to the left side of the field, more difficult.
 He needs to work harder to bring his left shoulder through as best he can to improve his target accuracy.

 Ehlinger’s a bit reminiscent of Jalen Hurts as a passer.
-He’s continuously grown throughout his collegiate career to the point where he finally became an NFL prospect.
+He’s continuously grown throughout his collegiate career as the starting Longhorns QB to the point where he finally became an NFL prospect.
 But even with Hurts, commanding an offense with timing and rhythm hasn’t been necessary for them in college.
 Texas runs a lot from a 2×2 set, giving Ehlinger quick and easy horizontal and vertical stretch looks that are both clean and easy.
 There isn’t a whole lot of nuance necessary, and that will be part of his learning curve in the NFL.

 I was surprised, however, to see how well he kept his eyes up and downfield when facing pressure or scrambling around.
 His actual physical ability to manipulate the pocket and find throwing windows with subtle movement is pretty nonexistent at the moment, but in scramble mode, he’s made some incredible plays.
 For example, the sack he shook off in his own end zone before chucking a pass toward the sideline to a freestyling receiver for a first down against Baylor demonstrates this.